sirajmunir10p/FlutterDriverDemoProject/README.md

 After deploying this repository, open VS code or IntelliJ IDEA and type following commands in the Terminal:

 flutter drive --target=test_driver/e2e.dart

+Note: Changes or Suggestions for improvements are always welcome. :)